 So yes, even though GIMP has its flaws — such as the fact that it isn’t as intuitive or polished — it’s definitely the closest thing to Photoshop right now.

-Krita is primarily a tool for digital painters and artists, so it’s only a good alternative to Photoshop if that’s the kind of work you do.
-But for things like logos, drawings, and artwork, Krita is more user-friendly.
+Krita is primarily a tool for digital painters and artists, so it’s one of the best alternatives to Photoshop on Linux if that’s the kind of work you do.

 For Lightroom: Darktable or RawTherapee